Why can't I use Session Manager to connect to my Amazon EC2 instance?

 Important: You can't use the OS root user account to authenticate connections with Session Manager.

-If the instance's root Amazon Elastic Block Store (Amazon EBS) volume is full, then SSM Agent can't create the required files.
-You receive the following error message:
+If SSM Agent can't create the required files to establish a session, then you receive the following error message:

 "Your session has been terminated for the following reasons: Plugin with name Standard_Stream not found.
 Step name: Standard_Stream"

 If you use the AWS CLI to connect to the instance, then you must install the Session Manager plug-in on your local machine.
-If you don't install the plug-in, then you receive the following error message:
+The following error message shows that you didn't install the plugin:

 "SessionManagerPlugin is not found.
 Please refer to SessionManager Documentation here: http://docs.aws.amazon.com/console/systems-manager/session-manager-plugin-not-found"